Castlevania (TV series): Influence

 Castlevania languished as a concept and a script for over a decade, with resistance to non-comedy, adult animation at direct-to-video distributors, movie studios and television networks.
 Netflix took the chance during its most developmental period.
 The audience success changed the market's acceptance of dramatic animation series like Arcane and Blue Eye Samurai.

 Sequel series

 In July 2019, it was reported that new Castlevania series subsequent to the fourth season's release were in development, without the involvement of Warren Ellis (due to sexual misconduct allegations).
 A new series with a new cast of characters set in the Castlevania universe was confirmed in May 2021, which would not be a direct spin-off of the original Castlevania series, but rather a stand-alone sequel, focusing on Richter Belmont, Trevor and Sypha's descendant, and Maria Renard fighting vampires and demons in 1792 during the French Revolution.
 During Netflix's 2022 Geeked Week virtual event, the series' official title was announced as Castlevania: Nocturne.
-The series premiered in 2023 and adapts material from the 1993 video game Castlevania: Rondo of Blood and its 1997 sequel Castlevania: Symphony of the Night.
+The series premiered in 2023 and adapts material from the 1993 video game Castlevania: Rondo of Blood.